 Do you want to get a small digital camera tripod but don't know where to start?
-Are you looking for something that is versatile, super easy to carry, and won't cost you a bundle?
+Are you looking for something that is versatile, super easy to carry, and won't cost you a bundle.
+Whether you want a small tripod for your cell phone or for digital camera, this post will help you choose.

 There are pluses and minuses to each of the four small camera tripods mentioned.
-Here is a simple rundown of each.
+Here is a simple rundown of each kind of tripod.

-Easily the runt of the litter, the pocket tripod is like a pen knife and conveniently slips into any small pocket.
+Easily the runt of the litter, the pocket tripod is like a pen knife.
+It folds down into a really small size and conveniently slips into any small pocket you have available.

 They are surprisingly quite rigid and very stable due to the angular, scissor-like leg design.
 They're best suited for small point and shoot cameras, a GoPro, or a smartphone with an adapter.